 The Arts & Culture Loan Fund provides small and medium-sized arts and culture organizations with loans to address cash flow shortages and strengthen the financial capacity of its borrowers.
-The program is by the MacArthur Foundation and administered by IFF in partnership with Fiscal Management Associates (FMA).
+The program is sponsored by the MacArthur Foundation and administered by IFF in partnership with BDO FMA.

 The objectives of the Arts & Culture Loan Fund are to: